knewplay/book-programming-essential/programming-fundamentals/chapter8.md

 - **Exactly 10:** It prints "x is not less than 10 and 5".
 This is correct.
 - **Between 5 and 10 (e.g., 8):** It prints "x is less than 10".
 This is correct.
 - **Exactly 5:** It prints "x is less than 10".
 This is correct.
 - **Below 5 (e.g., 3):** It prints "x is less than 10" instead of printing "x is less than 5", which is what we actually want.
-This is an edge case that the code fails to handle correctly.
+This is a case that the code fails to handle correctly.

 The flaw lies in the sequence of the conditions.
 When we input a number, for example, 3, the program first checks if `x < 10`.
 Since 3 is indeed less than 10, the program outputs "x is less than 10" and bypasses the subsequent conditions.
 As a result, the second condition `ELSE IF x < 5` is never executed, which means the program will never print "x is less than 5", even though it's accurate.